TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 ```

 ### Callback for exiting a room
-After a user exits the room, a callback response is returned and the ITMG_MAIN_EVENT_TYPE_EXIT_ROOM message is received.
+ITMG_MAIN_EVENT_TYPE_EXIT_ROOM message is received after a user exits a room, the action of this event should be implemented in the OnEvent function.

 #### Sample code